Sioux Falls, South Dakota: Government

-The city of Sioux Falls is led by a mayor–council (strong mayor) form of government.
-Mayoral elections occur every four years.
-City council seats are also contested every four years.
-Not all council members are elected in the same year, as the elections are staggered throughout even-numbered years.
-The council consists of five members elected to represent specific sections of the city and three additional seats that represent the city as a whole (that is, at-large).
+Sioux Falls has a mayor–council (strong mayor) form of government.
+Mayoral and city council elections occur every four years.
+Not all council members are elected in the same year, as the elections are staggered in even-numbered years.
+The council consists of five members elected to represent specific sections of the city and three who represent the city as a whole (that is, at-large).
 The council member position is designed to be part-time.
 Sioux Falls operates under a home rule charter as permitted by the South Dakota constitution.

 In the 2004 presidential election, George W. Bush won both Minnehaha and Lincoln counties, receiving 56% and 65% of the vote, respectively.
-In 2008, Barack Obama won Minnehaha County by 0.7%, while John McCain won Lincoln County by 15%.
+In 2008, Barack Obama won Minnehaha County by 0.7% while John McCain won Lincoln County by 15%.
 Both counties have voted for the Republican nominee in every presidential election since 2012.